While doing some name research recently, I noticed a whole bunch of typos like “Christop” and “Alexandr” among the top 1,000 U.S. baby names of 1989.

 Many of the above were one-hit wonders, which makes sense.

 P.S.
-Here are two more glitches I’ve found since writing this post: the Korea/Kansas glitch and the Essfa glitch.
+Here are three more glitches I’ve found since writing this post: the Korea/Kansas mis-codes, the New York state data gaps, and Essfa in Vermont.